-No need for an expensive spice mix or hard to find Scotch Bonnet peppers, this slow cooker Jerk Pork packs all the Jamaican flavor using spices you probably already have in your pantry.
+No need for an expensive spice mix or hard to find Scotch Bonnet peppers, this slow cooker Jerk Pork packs all the Jamaican flavor using spices you already have in your pantry.

 Sitting on the beach, eating pork and chicken so hot you just had to go to the bar and grab another drink to keep things manageable…